 Wood Ducks are “dabblers,” meaning rather than dive as some duck species do, they tip their heads into the water, their rumps in the air, and only make shallow dives for food.
 They eat arthropods and plant materials, and have been known to fly dry land for acorns and grains, even blackberries and wild cherries.

 It’s not uncommon to see Wood Ducks in small groups.
 When startled, they may take flight—listen for the distinctive whistle of their wings.
 Both males and females vocalize; the female gives a loud woo–EEK while the male’s voice is a lower jeee?

 Wood Ducks are so common in Maine that it might be hard to believe that they were once hunted nearly to extinction during the late 19th and early 20th centuries, until the hunting season was closed in 1918.
 Since then, Wood Duck population numbers have rebounded strongly, and estimates now put their numbers at more than a million and are once again hunted.
 Nonetheless, they continue to face threats.

 Here in Maine, the Department of Environmental Protection proposed regulations to weaken protections for inland water bird habitat, including breeding habitat used by Wood Ducks.
 NRCM fought hard against the proposal and successfully convinced the Board of Environmental Protection to require a 150-foot buffer zone and consultation with the Department of Inland Fisheries and Wildlife for any construction that would take place in the period of time when water birds are most active nesting and rearing their young.

-This Creature Feature was provided by Allison Wells, NRCM’s senior director of public affairs, a lifelong birder, and widely published natural history writer.
+This Creature Feature was provided by Allison Wells, NRCM’s senior director of public affairs & communications, a lifelong birder, and widely published natural history writer.